Connect with others who understand.

 Written by Sarah Winfrey

-Some people with multiple sclerosis (MS) experience spells of fainting (syncope) or blacking out (temporary loss of vision and consciousness).
-These may be related to extreme dizziness and vertigo (feeling off-balance), or they may have other causes.
+Some people with multiple sclerosis (MS) experience syncope (fainting spells) or blackouts (temporary loss of vision and consciousness).
 If you’re living with MS and experiencing these symptoms, it’s important to understand what could be going on so you can find the best treatment for you.

 Here is what you need to know about fainting or blacking out with MS, including what these symptoms may feel like, what causes them, and how they can be managed.